Lance King – ReProgram

 Confused yet?
 Well, buckle up.

-Musically band draws inspiration from several directions, and while naming Tool, Swans, ISIS and Pink Floyd is unavoidable, the overall approach could be defined as alternative progressive metal.
+Musically the band draws inspiration from several directions, and while naming Tool, Swans, ISIS and Pink Floyd is unavoidable, the overall approach could be defined as alternative progressive metal.

 Pulling this kind of project off is a massive double-edged sword.
 First off you need to make the two songs work well separately and then make them work together and one makes the other harder, because in order for the two songs to work separately they need to be proper songs, so to say.
 Playing two proper songs simultaneously is bound to result in disordered affair, at least to more degree.
-But on Medium the French band managed to balance out all these minefields quite well.
+But on Medium, the French band managed to balance out all these minefields quite well.
 That’s not to say that all aspects work impeccably, but the final result on all three tracks is worthy of the concept.